-A Ratings Methodology Event will be deemed to occur upon a change in, or clarification to, the methodology of any Rating Agency (or in the interpretation by the Rating Agency of such methodology) as a result of which the equity content previously assigned by that Rating Agency to the Securities is, as notified by such Rating Agency to the Issuer or as published by the Rating Agency, materially reduced when compared to the equity content assigned by that Rating Agency to the Securities on or around the Issue Date or, in case of a Rating Agency other than S&P Global Ratings Europe Limited and Fitch Ratings Ireland Limited or any successor, the date on which the Rating Agency first assigns equity content to the Securities.
+A Ratings Methodology Event will be deemed to occur upon a change in, or clarification to, the methodology of any Rating Agency (or in the interpretation by the relevant Rating Agency of such methodology) after the Issue Date or, if applicable, the issue date of the last tranche of any Further Securities (whichever is the later) as a result of which the equity content previously assigned by that Rating Agency to the Securities is, as notified by such Rating Agency to the Issuer or as published by the relevant Rating Agency, materially reduced when compared to the equity content assigned by that Rating Agency to the Securities on or around the Issue Date or, in case of a Rating Agency other than S&P Global Ratings Europe Limited and Fitch Ratings Ireland Limited or any successor, the date on which the relevant Rating Agency first assigns equity content to the Securities.
 In this definition, equity content may refer to any other nomenclature that the relevant Rating Agency may then use to describe the contribution of the Securities to capital adequacy and financial leverage in the applicable rating methodology.

-Redemption, exchange or variation

-Subject to certain conditions, if at any time a Regulatory Event has occurred and is continuing then the Issuer may, upon notice to Holders and the Fiscal Agent either:
+Redemption, exchange or variation for Regulatory Reasons: Subject to certain conditions, if at any time a Regulatory Event has occurred and is continuing then the Issuer may, upon notice to Securityholders and the Fiscal Agent either: